 R̂ values of 1 for each parameter, effective sample size estimates, and a visual inspection of the chains indicated that both models had converged, and comparisons of plots of observed data with posterior predictive samples showed that the models fit the data well.
 For each increase in altitude by 1 meter, the probability of observing a uvular increased by 3.6% (95% CI [2.6%, 5.5%]).
 However, the posterior probability of the effect being chance is relatively high (p = .23).
 In contrast, for each increase in altitude by 1 meter the probability of observing an ejective increased by 6.7% [3.4%, 8.9%], and the posterior probability of the effect being due to chance is relatively low (p = .017).
-In other words, the Bayesian mixed effect logistic regression supports an effect of altitude on ejectives more than it does support one on uvulars.
+In other words, the Bayesian mixed effect logistic regression supports an effect of altitude on ejectives more than it does for uvulars.
+In an additional analysis, we also assessed whether results were different when the original numeric counts were used for analysis.
+Under both explanatory accounts mentioned in section two, one might indeed hypothesise that elevation should not only have an effect on whether uvulars and ejectives are present or absent in a language, but also on the number of distinct segments of both classes, with languages spoken at higher altitudes enriching their segment inventories with more sounds of both classes than languages spoken at lower elevations.
+Indeed, the plots in fig. 3 suggest that there might be a mild tendency for the number of both classes of sounds that are found in the languages of the world to increase with altitude, too.